Odmarken/ceedz-pp4/README.md

    - Set up environment variables in an `env.py` file or directly in the Heroku environment settings.
    - Migrate the database using Django’s `python manage.py migrate` command.

-2. **Deploying to Github**:
+2. **Deploying to GitHub**:
    1. Log into GitHub.
    2. From the list of repositories on the screen.
    3. From the menu items near the top of the page.
    4. Scroll down to the **GitHub Pages** section.
-5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
+   5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**.
    6. On selecting Master Branch the page is automatically refreshed, the website is now deployed.
    7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

 3. **Deploying to Heroku**:
    - Create a new Heroku app.